alphagov/content-data-api/README.md

 ## Nomenclature

-- **Data warehouse**: the database where we store all the metrics.
+- [Data warehouse](./docs/data-warehouse-what-and-why.md) - The database where we store all the metrics
-- **ETL**: [extract, transform, load](https://en.wikipedia.org/wiki/Extract,_transform,_load) - how we get data into the data warehouse.
+- Fact - A record containing measurements/metrics
-- **Fact**: a record containing measurements/metrics
+- Dimension - A characteristic that provides context for a fact (such as the time it was extracted, or the content item it belongs to)
-- **Dimension**: a characteristic that provides context for a fact (such as the time it was extracted, or the content item it belongs to)
+- [Star schema](./docs/data-warehouse-schema.md) - The way we structure data in the data warehouse using fact and dimension tables
-- **Star schema**: The way we structure data in the data warehouse using fact and dimension tables
+- ETL ([extract, transform, load](https://en.wikipedia.org/wiki/Extract,_transform,_load)) - How we get data into the data warehouse

 ## Technical documentation